 The academic structure for the traditional undergraduate program consists of the Betty M. Dean School of Nursing, the School of Education and School of Traditional Undergraduate Studies, comprising several departments.
-Each department oversees a number of majors and minors.
+Each department oversees several majors and minors.
 Simpson University is accredited by the WASC Senior College and University Commission (WSCUC).